kubermatic/docs/content/kubermatic/master/guides/admission_plugins/_index.en.md

 +++

-This page explains how to configure Admission Controllers in the Kubermatic.
+This page explains how to configure Admission Controllers in the Kubermatic Kubernetes Platform.

 ### How do I turn on an admission controller?

-The Kubermatic manages the Kubernetes API server by setting the `enable-admission-plugins` flag with a comma-delimited list of admission control plugins to be enabled during cluster creation.
+The Kubermatic Kubernetes Platform manages the Kubernetes API server by setting the `enable-admission-plugins` flag with a comma-delimited list of admission control plugins to be enabled during cluster creation.

 In the current version, the default ones are:
 ```
 NamespaceLifecycle
+NodeRestriction
 LimitRanger
 ServiceAccount
 DefaultStorageClass